resquebundle/resque/README.markdown

 [![Build Status](https://travis-ci.org/resquebundle/resque.svg?branch=master)](https://travis-ci.org/resquebundle/resque)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/resquebundle/resque/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/resquebundle/resque/?branch=master)

-**This project IS under ACTIVE development (2019)**
+**This project IS under ACTIVE development (last major update November 2019)**

 # ResqueBundle

+## Update November 2019.

+I have now worked on the master branch to implement compatibility with Symfony 4+, using Dependancy injection instead of `ContainerAwareJob`.

+If you are still using Symfony 3 then you MUST peg your composer.json to release 2.0.9

+The first version of this bundle that is highly compatible with, and activly maintained, is 3.0.0

+If you have used this before, and want to get up to date, then you need to
+ - upgrade to 3.0.0+ version of this bundle
+ - use Symfony 4 (im using 4.4.0RC1 at the moment)
+ - change your Jobs to extend `ResqueBundle\Resque\Job` and not `ContainerAwareJob`
+ - add `__construct` methods to inject your depenancies
+ - remove ALL REFERENCES to the container or `getContainer` from your jobs
+ - Enjoy!

+# ResqueBundle History

-This is a fork of the BCCResqueBundle as ***that** bundle is no longer being activly maintained.
+This is a fork of the BCCResqueBundle as ***that** bundle is no longer being actively maintained.
 There are a lot of outstanding issues, pull requests and bugs that need to be fixed in that project, with no activity, so we forked it, and will activly support and develop the code further in this repo.

 This is also a rebrand of Mpclarkson\ResqueBundle to place the code under a GitHub Organisation for future proof distributed development

 **Contributions are welcome**

-The resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony2-3.
+The resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony4.
 It is inspired from resque, a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.

 ## Features: